nrdg/fracridge/README.md

 ## How to cite

-"Improved hyperparameter selection through fractional ridge regression", Rokem & Kay (in preparation)
+"Fractional ridge regression: a fast, interpretable reparameterization of ridge regression", Rokem & Kay (in preparation)